bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ## Implementation Guidelines

 ### General Architecture
+SAP commerce utilises a layered approach to  backend functionality that consists of:

+ - UI layer
+ -

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.
 Besides functionality the general purpose grouping should consist of the following for the core areas of a project:

 - Services extensions (in an accelerator these might have the suffix **core** )